tyler-conrad/deviantart_api/README.md

 Provides a paginator abstraction for the daily, popular, newest, tags, topics list, more like this, tag search and top topics endpoints.
 The returned JSON is parsed in to a Dart class representing the response.

+- Generic iterator and paginator interface
+- Dart objects that represent the JSON data with corresponding fromJson() methods;
+  * Suggested
+  * More Like This
+  * Tagged
+  * Topic
+  * Popular
+  * Newest
+  * Browse

 ## Getting started

 To get started register an application with the deviantART API here: https://www.deviantart.com/developers/.
 Then